Mission San Francisco de la Espada: History

-The mission relocated to its current location in the San Antonio River area (coordinates 29.3177°, -98.4498°) in March, 1731 and was renamed San Francisco De la Espada.
+The mission relocated to its current location in the San Antonio River area (coordinates 29.3177°, -98.4498°) in March 1731 and was renamed San Francisco de la Espada.
+Don Juan Antonio Pérez de Almazán (Captain of San Antonio de Béxar) would then go on to transfer possession of the mission from New Spain to the Indians, namely the chief of the Pacao nation.
+They would, however, still be expected to convert to Christianity, perform farm labor, and were governed by Governor Manuel de Sandoval.

+Rebellion from the Indigenous populations within the mission arose again in June 1737 when only one Indian out of one hundred thirty-seven remained due to the punishments that the priests would administer to them.
+These accusations would then be ignored, resulting in all Coahuiltecans permanently fleeing from the mission.

 A friary was built in 1745, and the church was completed in 1756.
-The relocation was in part inspired by fears of French encroachment and need for more Missionaries to tend to San Antonio de Bexar's Indian population.
-The Mission encountered great difficulties in presiding over the Indian population and experienced common rebellious activity.
+The relocation was in part inspired by fears of French encroachment and need for more missionaries to tend to San Antonio de Bexar's Indian population.
+The mission encountered great difficulties in presiding over the Indian population and experienced common rebellious activity.

-Several modern churches have been architecturally based on the design of this mission including St. Stephen's Episcopal Church in Wimberley, Texas, north of San Antonio.
+Several modern churches have been architecturally based on the design of this mission, including St. Stephen's Episcopal Church in Wimberley, Texas, north of San Antonio.
+Descendants of the Indigenous tribes that were once a part of the mission are Tap Pilam Coahuiltecan Nation and Caddo.